Join our network. Make change happen.

 Saving energy is not easy: An impact assessment of Dutch policy to reduce the energy requirements of buildings

 The Dutch Government stimulates the application of energy efficiency measures to reduce the energy requirements of buildings, which are responsible for about 20% of the Dutch CO2 emissions.
-For our assessment, we followed a qualitative approach, due to a lack of data.
+For our

 Policy Group(s):